tohmeh/Fractal/README.md

 ## Usage
 Once compiled, you can run the program with the following commands:

-- To visualize the Mandelbrot set: `./fractol mandelbrot`
+- To visualize the Mandelbrot set: `./fractol 1`
-- To visualize the Julia set: `./fractol julia 0.4 0.4` (You can replace `0.4 0.4` with different parameters to explore other variations.)
+- To visualize the Julia set: `./fractol 2 0.4 0.4` (You can replace `0.4 0.4` with different parameters to explore other variations.)